tkhyn/djinga/README.rst

    function returning True if the extension is in JINJA2_JJ_EXTS

 JINJA2_EXTENSIONS
-   The extensions to be loaded by jinja2.
-Some extensions are shipped with djinga under ``djinga.ext.*``
+   A tuple or list of extensions to be loaded by jinja2 (as python objects or paths to the python objects). `Some extensions`_ are shipped with djinga under ``djinga.ext.*``.

 JINJA2_ENV_ARGS
    The jinja2 environment's constructor keyword arguments as a dictionary.